bluehackrafestefano/Vagrant_Node_Cluster_End/HandsOn_Vagrant_Clustering.md

 ```sh
 vagrant up
 ```

+Workaround for now for me was to disable the VirtualMachinePlatform feature in windows by running:

+Disable-WindowsOptionalFeature -Online -FeatureName "VirtualMachinePlatform"

+When I need to use Docker, I'll re-enable the feature:

+Enable-WindowsOptionalFeature -Online -FeatureName "VirtualMachinePlatform"

+Depending on your setup/Windows version, you may need to use DSIM.

 The box will start, and you'll see the provisioners execute.
 The provisioners will install MongoDB, Node, the PM2 process manager and then call the web service to add a sample task.